 Retired citizens, 60 years of age or over, will receive a tuition waiver equal to the tuition (or audit) charge for one regularly scheduled Lamoni on-campus undergraduate course per session.
-An Administration Fee is assessed and should accompany the completed application for Admission/Retired Citizen Tuition Waiver Form.
+An Administration Fee is assessed.
 The scheduling of the chosen course will be based upon the number of tuition paying students.
 Course fees will not be waived.
 Additional courses may be taken by paying full tuition and fees.